nnao45/full-routaas/README.md

 # make launch
 ```

-if this don't move, use node has memory is not enough or be isn't allowd in && out -bound traffic tcp:179.
+if this don't move, use node has memory is not enough or be isn't allowed in && out -bound traffic tcp:179.

 ## Demo